Exclusive tour of the M.C. Escher collection at the National Gallery of Art

 The collection is housed in the restricted research/conservation area of the National Gallery East Wing, and is open only by special arrangement.

-Brief Bio of David Masunaga
+Brief Bio of Dave Masunaga

-For more than 35 years, David Masunaga has been balancing the full-time demands of the middle and high school mathematics classroom with research and leadership in mathematics and education, including a focus on the relationship between these areas and the visual and performing arts.
+For more than 35 years, Dave Masunaga has been balancing the full-time demands of the middle and high school mathematics classroom with research and leadership in mathematics and education, including a focus on the relationship between these areas and the visual and performing arts.
 Masunaga was a director of the National Council of Teachers of Mathematics, and he has given hundreds of public talks on mathematics and mathematics-related areas to both general and technical audiences.

 Tours will take place at 10:00 am and 2:00 pm on Friday, April 27, at the National Gallery of Art in Washington, D.C.